 We use Swissport International Ltd. ("Swissport"), an aviation services company providing airport ground and cargo handling services headquartered in Opfikon, Switzerland, for certain ground services.
-Swissport is partially owned by investment funds managed by affiliates of Apollo and David Siegel, our Chairman serves on Swissport's Board of Directors.
-We expensed approximately \$2.7 million of ground handling services with Swissport in 2021, which services were provided on an arms' length basis.
+David Siegel, our former Chair, serves on Swissport's Board of Directors.
+We expensed approximately \$4.5 million for ground handling services with Swissport in 2022, which services were provided on an arms' length basis.